About our GOLD scheme

 It is suitable for those who may be new to teaching and/or supporting learning or hold more specific responsibilities within higher education.
 This could include technicians, librarians, professional service staff, learning technologists, teaching assistants.
 It doesn’t depend on your job title.
 What matters is having enough evidence of your teaching or supporting practice to meet the PSF 2023 Descriptor 1.

-Read our AFHEA Mentee Handbook for more information
+Look at our AFHEA resources here for more information

 Fellow (FHEA)